 One thing examiners look for when awarding points to your coursework is the supporting material.
 They add weight to your points.
 Whether it is tables, graphics, and charts, supporting material reinforces your argument.

-The general rule of using them is to include them in the appendix of your paper, while the main body of your coursework has the presentation, analysis, and discussion.
+The general rule for using them is to include them in the appendix of your paper, while the main body of your coursework has the presentation, analysis, and discussion.

-Before you submit your work, there are last-minute touches you need to do on it.
+Before you submit your work, there are last-minute touches you need to make to it.
 So set aside time to iron out a few issues, like checking for plagiarism.
 If you are quoting a source, remember to give credit to that source.

 Secondly, proofread your document thoroughly.
 Read your document three to four times to check for common writing mistakes and proper use of vocabulary.
 Consider also checking for content structure and repetition of points.
 Ask yourself if you could have elaborated a point better or written a sentence better.

 You can also consider getting a fresh set of eyes on your coursework.
-Ask a parent, friend or peer to proofread your coursework parallely.
+Ask a parent, friend, or peer to proofread your coursework parallels.

-4 Factors to Consider While Writing Your Coursework Quickly
+Top 4 Factors to Consider for Rapid Coursework Completion

 2. Word count: before beginning your coursework, ensure you have the information on word count limits.
 You may go 10% above or below the set word count.
 The total word count is usually minus appendices, footnotes, and references.